ferrha/node-express-signup-tfm-master/README.md

 # node-express-signup-tfm-master
-Repository with the code for the project to run in a local server.
-No Cloud solution.
+Repository with the code for the project to run in a local server or in a No Cloud solution.

 Environment variables needed:
 + userAccount: the sender email account